vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Kamasutra of Vatsyāyana
 Sanskrit text with the commentary of Yasodhara, ed.
 G.D.
 Shastri, KSS no.29 Benares 1929.
 English tr.
 S.C.
 Upadhyaya, Bombay 1961.
-English tr. with extracts from Kokašāstra, Anangaranga etc., by I. Sinha, London 1980.
+English tr. with extracts from Kokaśāstra, Anangaranga etc., by I. Sinha, London 1980.
 Kāsikāvṛtti of Vamana Jāyāditya
 Sanskrit text with the commentaries of Jinendrabuddhipāda and Haradattamisra ed.
 D. Shastri and K.P.
 Shukla, 6 vols., Varanasi 1965-7.
 Kāthakasamhitā